 We have experienced substantial growth in our business and operations since our inception in 2007, as well as through our acquisition of Vivint Solar on October 8, 2020.
-As of March 31, 2024, we operate the largest fleet of residential solar energy systems in the United States.
-We have a Networked Solar Energy Capacity of 6,873 megawatts as of March 31, 2024, which represents the aggregate megawatt production capacity of our solar energy systems that have been recognized as deployments, from our inception through the measurement date.
-Gross Earning Assets as of March 31, 2024 were approximately \$15.0 billion.
+As of March 31, 2025, we operate the largest fleet of residential solar energy systems in the United States.
+We have a Networked Solar Energy Capacity of 7,721 megawatts ("MW") as of March 31, 2025, which represents the aggregate megawatt production capacity of our solar energy systems that have been recognized as deployments, from our inception through the measurement date.
+Gross Earning Assets as of March 31, 2025 were approximately \$18.5 billion.
 Please see the section entitled "Key Operating Metrics" for more details on how we calculate Networked Solar Energy Capacity and Gross Earning Assets.

 We also have a long track record of attracting low-cost capital from diverse sources, including tax equity and debt investors.
-Since inception we have raised tax equity investment funds to finance the installation of solar energy systems.
+Since inception we have raised tax equity Funds to finance the installation of solar energy systems.